 Skip to main content

-Embedded wallets are non-custodial; if a user loses access to their auth method, they need a recovery path.
-Polygon’s embedded wallet stack provides two complementary mechanisms: passkeys (device-based) and timed recovery (phrase-based).
+Non-custodial wallets are non-custodial: if a user loses access to their authentication method, they need a recovery path that does not require any party to hold their keys.
+OMS Wallet provides two complementary mechanisms: social auth recovery via multiple linked authentication methods, and timed recovery via a 24-word phrase.

-1. During onboarding (or at any point after), the user registers a passkey on their device.
+1. During onboarding (or at any point after), the user links additional authentication methods to their wallet.

-Timed recovery is the fallback for users who lose all device access.
-It uses a 24-word recovery phrase, similar to a seed phrase, but with a mandatory 30-day lockdown period before it takes effect.
+Timed recovery is the fallback for users who lose access to every linked authentication method.
+It uses a 24-word recovery phrase (a mnemonic) with a mandatory 30-day lockdown period before recovery executes.
 How it works:

 1. The user initiates recovery using their 24-word phrase and specifies a new destination wallet.